ruslanmv/ruslanmv.github.io/_posts/2021-08-07-NLP-with-Pycaret-and-Power-BI.md

 PyCaret's NLP module (`pycaret.nlp`) is an unsupervised machine learning module that can be used to analyze text data by creating a topic model to find hidden semantic structure in documents.

  PyCaret's NLP module comes integrated with a wide range of text preprocessing techniques, which is the fundamental step in any NLP problem.
 Transform raw text into a format that machine learning algorithms can learn from.

-Starting from the first version, PyCaret's NLP module only supports the English language and provides several popular implementations of theme models from latent Dirichlet assignment to non-negative matrix factorization.

-PyCaret's NLP module also implements a unique `tune_model ()` function that allows you to tune the hyperparameters of a topic model to optimize the supervised learning objective,  such as AUC for classification or R2 for regression.

 In machine learning and natural language processing, a topic model is a type of statistical model for discovering the abstract "topics" that occur in a collection of documents.